pickles27/liftPlan---mvp/README.md

-# mvp-starter
+# liftPlan

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a simple workout planning app, where you can program your own 5-day split.
+Workouts can be deleted or added to the database, and include descriptions and instructional videos!